-Suspicious Packages
+Emergency Response Guide Suspicious Packages

 If you see something, say something.
-Everyone needs to be alert to the presence of any unusual items or potentially suspicious packages on campus.
-If you ever observe any such item or receive a package or letter you believe is suspicious or questionable immediately contact Public Safety.
+Be alert to the presence of unusual items or suspicious packages on campus.
+If you should observe any such items immediately contact Public Safety.

 Indicators of a Suspicious Package